 I was thrilled to win a ‘Woo Hoo’ achievement award’ – recognition for my achievements in the St Albans Business community.

-My client nominated me in the ‘dream achiever’ category for accomplishing my dream of caring for animals, and the care I showed to her dog Bud and the help I gave to her elderly Mum as Bud was staying with her, whilst his human had a well-earned break!
+My client nominated me in the ‘dream achiever’ category for accomplishing my dream of caring for animals, the care I showed to her dog Bud, and the help I gave to her elderly Mum as Bud was staying with her, whilst his human had a well-earned break!